-CAES is a research, education, and innovation consortium consisting of the Department of Energy’s Idaho National Laboratory and the public research universities of Idaho: Boise State University, Idaho State University, and University of Idaho.
+CAES is a research and education consortium consisting of the Department of Energy's Idaho National Laboratory and the public research universities of Idaho: Boise State University, Idaho State University and University of Idaho.
 CAES harnesses the power of collaboration, closely integrating the universities and national laboratory to solve critical energy challenges while providing workforce training opportunities and encouraging economic development in communities throughout the region.
 CAES accomplishes this through cutting-edge research and programs and services that pair university students with INL researchers and industry partners.

 - Opportunity for capture of increased and diversified research funding through teaming, including large multi-institutional programs

 - Access to novel and curated multi-institutional education programs